himmAllRight/himmAllRight-source/content/post/create-gitlab-runner.md

 After committing it, a build kicked off with the new runner and finished successfully!

-*Note that the job indeed ran on `post-runner`, the runner I setup specifically for this post*
+*Notice that the job indeed ran on `post-runner`, the runner I setup specifically for this post*

 <a href="/img/posts/create-gitlab-runner/pipeline-run.png">